Distal Renal Tubular AcidosisSymptoms, Doctors, Treatments, Advances & More

 The underlying cause of distal renal tubular acidosis should be corrected if it can be identified.

 Medicines that may be prescribed include potassium citrate, sodium bicarbonate, and thiazide diuretics.
-These are alkaline medicines that help correct the acidic condition of the body.
+Potassium citrate and sodium bicarbonate are alkaline medicines.
+Thiazide diuretics may preserve bicarbonate in the body.
 Sodium bicarbonate may correct the loss of potassium and calcium.

-Carsten Wagner practices in Zurich, Switzerland.
+Carsten Wagner practices practicing medicine in Zurich, Switzerland.
 Mr. Wagner is rated as an Elite expert by MediFind in the treatment of Distal Renal Tubular Acidosis.
-His top areas of expertise are Metabolic Acidosis, Renal Tubular Acidosis, Primary Tubular Proximal Acidosis, Kidney Transplant, and Lithotripsy.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Metabolic Acidosis, Renal Tubular Acidosis, Primary Tubular Proximal Acidosis, Kidney Transplant, and Lithotripsy.

-Fernando Santos practices in Oviedo, Spain.
+Fernando Santos practices practicing medicine in Oviedo, Spain.
 Mr. Santos is rated as an Elite expert by MediFind in the treatment of Distal Renal Tubular Acidosis.
-His top areas of expertise are Distal Renal Tubular Acidosis, Renal Tubular Acidosis, Primary Tubular Proximal Acidosis, and Proximal Renal Tubular Acidosis.
+He is also highly rated in 15 other conditions, according to our data.
+His clinical expertise encompasses Distal Renal Tubular Acidosis, Primary Tubular Proximal Acidosis, Proximal Renal Tubular Acidosis, and Renal Tubular Acidosis.

 The disorder must be treated to reduce its effects and complications, which can be permanent or life threatening.
 Most people get better with treatment.